 June 6th "Management of Mushroom Production in Native Forest Understories" by Professor Jim Freed

-Monthly educational meetings are held on the first Tuesday of each month (with the exception of January, which will be held on Monday, January 9th and no meeting on July 4th for 2017).
+Monthly educational meetings are held on the first Tuesday of each month (with the exception of January, which will be held on Monday, January 9th and no meetings on July 4th & September 5th for 2017).
 They are held in the WSU Lewis County Extension Conference Room located on the lower level of the Historic Lewis County Courthouse, 351 NW North Street, Chehalis WA 98532.

 Meetings begin at 6:00 p.m. and are open to members and non-members.

 Anyone attending the meeting is encouraged to bring mushrooms for identification.
 Mushrooms should be freshly picked and placed in a paper bag or basket.
 If you are bringing mushrooms for identification or to collect a spore print, please bring them prior to the beginning of the meeting between 5:30 and 5:45 p.m.